 She is a life-long resident of Hastings County and lives in Stirling with her husband and two boys.

 Melanie cares deeply for those in need, and as an entrepreneur she operated Halladay’s Equine for close to 20 years.
 Her business model positively impacted many at risk youth, and other vulnerable members of the community.
 The business was both a school of horsemanship, as well as a therapeutic place for many people in the community.
 She has collaborated with local agencies such as North Hastings High School, Community Integration, Children’s Aid Society, United Way, Trillium Foundation, Bancroft Community Transit, Local Doctors, Maggie’s Resource Centre and several other supporting organizations.
 Having worked for the past two plus years at Procter and Gamble, Melanie has been heavily involved in United Way HPE product sales, and campaign activity — being a strong believer in the work of the United Way in our community.

 Melanie has a Bachelor of Science (Agriculture), University of Guelph, majoring in Resource Management.
-She is also a certified Therapeutic Riding Instructor, and a 3 time recipient of Silver Power of You Award of excellence in the workplace and presentation skills/ Procter and Gamble.As a sales and fundraising professional with more than 15 years of experience, Melanie brings a great deal of enthusiasm to her position as Resource Development Manager, United Way Hastings and Prince Edward.
+She is also a certified Therapeutic Riding Instructor, and a 3 time recipient of Silver Power of You Award of excellence in the workplace and presentation skills/ Procter and Gamble.As a sales and fundraising professional with more than 15 years of experience, Melanie brings a great deal of enthusiasm to her position as Director of Fundraising, United Way Hastings and Prince Edward.
 She is a long-time advocate for the United Way movement.